When will I see you again? Sport bids to step out of virus shadow - France 24

 The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around 300 million euros ($325 million) in television money.

-Plans suffered a setback on Saturday when second division Dynamo Dresden reported two players had tested positive for the virus, prompting the club to place their entire squad into a 14-day quarantine.
+Plans suffered a setback last week when second division Dynamo Dresden reported two players had tested positive for the virus, prompting the club to place their entire squad into a 14-day quarantine.

 -- In Spain, La Liga is hoping to restart in mid-June but on Sunday announced that five players from the top two leagues had tested positive.

 -- Italy's footballers are taking part in individual training, with team groups starting on May 18.
-However, Fiorentina and Sampdoria announced ten positive tests last week.
+However, Fiorentina and Sampdoria announced 10 positive tests last week.
 In addition, a Torino player tested positive.

 -- In France, Paris Saint-Germain have been declared Ligue 1 champions.

--- South Korea had the honour of being the first league back in action on Friday but there were no crowds or wild goal celebrations -- even talking was discouraged.
+-- South Korea had the honour of being the first league back in action but there were no crowds or wild goal celebrations -- even talking was discouraged.

--- The first official football to be played in western Europe since March took place on Saturday, behind closed doors in the Faroe Islands.
+-- The first official football to be played in western Europe since March took place last Saturday, behind closed doors in the Faroe Islands.

 CRICKET